nottrobin/robinwinslow.uk/_posts/2015-10-23-junior-doctors-complaining.md

 Coming hot on the heels of [his attempts to force consultants][] to work weekends, Jeremy Hunt wants to impose a new contract on "junior" (most) doctors.

-The main thing this contract will do is change the definition of "social hours" from 8am-6pm on a weekday, to 8am-10pm Monday through Saturday.
-This is a step towards the government's [promise of "seven-day NHS services"][pledge]
+The main change in this contract is to redefine "social hours" from "8am-6pm on a weekday", to "8am-10pm Monday through Saturday".
+This is a step towards the government's [promise of "seven-day NHS services"][pledge].

 Jeremy has [tried to reassure doctors][] that basic pay will be adjusted so that the average doctor won't see a pay cut, and that doctors won't be working longer hours.